oddbird/oddleventy/content/blog/2022/cq-syntax.md

 {% callout %}
-We'll keep this article up-to-date if there are any further developments.
-But now that the feature
-is beginning to ship in browsers it is very unlikely that there will be any breaking changes.
+We'll keep this article up-to-date if there are any further developments -- but now that the feature is beginning to ship in browsers, it is very unlikely that there will be any breaking changes.
 {% endcallout %}